Physics-Grounded Monocular Vehicle Distance Estimation Using Standardized License Plate Typography: Implementation Details

 The process begins with the rectified license plate image.
 In the geometric branch, the system measures character height, stroke width, and inter-character spacing, then computes a geometric distance using the pinhole model with state-specific character heights.
 Multi-feature inverse-variance fusion combines these three typographic cues.
 Camera pitch and roll are estimated from lane markings (or a deep horizon predictor), and the measured height is pose-corrected.
 In the deep branch, the MiDaS DPT-Hybrid network runs on the full camera frame to extract a relative depth value at the plate region.
 An online exponential moving average of the scale factor aligns this relative depth to metric distance, producing a metric deep distance.
 The pose-corrected geometric distance and the metric deep distance are then fused via inverse-variance weighting.
 The fused estimate enters a one-dimensional constant-velocity Kalman filter, which predicts and updates the state (distance and relative velocity).
 If the relative velocity indicates approaching, the TTC is computed as the smoothed distance divided by the absolute relative velocity.
 The system then issues warnings: Danger (trigger AEB) when TTC < 1.0 s, Caution (FCW alert) when TTC < 2.0 s or relative velocity < -3.0 m/s, and otherwise reports a safe following distance.
 Finally, the smoothed distance, relative velocity, and TTC are output.

 While the geometric branch provides accurate metric distance estimates whenever a license plate is visible and legible, it cannot produce any output when the plate is occluded (e.g., by another vehicle, a pedestrian, or dirt) or when the lead vehicle has no front plate.
-To maintain continuous distance estimation during such interruptions, the system incorporates a deep learning branch based on the MiDaS DPT‑Hybrid network~\cite{ranftl2021}.
-This network runs on the GPU and produces a dense relative depth map for the entire input image.
-Unlike metric depth networks that are trained to output absolute distances (e.g., ZoeDepth), MiDaS is a relative depth estimator: its output \(d_{\text{rel}}(x,y)\) is defined only up to an unknown scale \(s\) and shift \(t\), i.e., the metric depth \(d_{\text{metric}} = s \cdot d_{\text{rel}} + t\).
+To maintain continuous distance estimation during such interruptions, the system incorporates a deep learning branch based on the MiDaS DPT-Hybrid network~\cite{ranftl2021}.
+DPT-Hybrid uses a Vision Transformer encoder (ViT-Hybrid with ResNet-50 patch embedding) coupled to a dense prediction transformer decoder; it was chosen over the full ViT-Large variant because it fits in GPU memory alongside the plate detection pipeline at the target resolution of $1280\times720$, with inference latency of approximately 85~ms on the RTX~4070.
+Unlike metric depth networks trained to output absolute distances (e.g., ZoeDepth), MiDaS is a relative depth estimator: its output \(d_{\text{rel}}(x,y)\) is defined only up to an unknown scale \(s\) and shift \(t\), i.e., the metric depth \(d_{\text{metric}} = s \cdot d_{\text{rel}} + t\).
 The shift \(t\) is irrelevant for distance estimation of a single object because we are interested in the relative depth between the camera and the plate, but the scale \(s\) must be determined to convert the relative depth into meters.

 The system extracts the depth value \(d_{\mathrm{plate},t}\) from the MiDaS output at the location of the license plate region (the same region detected by the plate detection module).
 To align this relative depth with the geometric metric distance, the system maintains an online exponential moving average (EMA) of the scale factor \(s_t\).
 The update equation is: